Caution When Using Chicken Fat for CookingUpdated: April 11, 2017healthy fats

-The traditional fats listed above are all very low in polyunsaturated fats with the exception of chicken fat which is about 21% polyunsaturated.
+A common characteristic of nearly all traditional fats is that they are all very low in polyunsaturated fats.
+The one exception is chicken fat which is about 21% polyunsaturated (2).

 If you are new to Traditional Diet and your pantry is still fairly loaded up with processed foods in the form of chips, crackers, cookies, etc – even if organic – it is best to use another traditional fat for cooking than chicken fat.

 This is because eating even a moderate amount of processed foods will likely result in an excessive intake of polyunsaturates.
-As a result, cooking with chicken fat will exacerbate the problem as it is the highest in polyunsaturates of all the traditional fats with the exception of sesame oil.
+Cooking with chicken fat will exacerbate the problem as it is the highest in polyunsaturates of all the traditional fats with the exception of sesame oil.
 A much better choice would be to cook with one or more of the traditional fats listed above that are very low in polyunsaturates.

-On the other hand, if you have eliminated most processed foods from your diet and are eating nearly all whole, home prepared snacks and meals at home, then cooking with chicken fat poses no problem whatsoever as there will not be an excessive amount of polyunsaturated fats in your diet.
+On the other hand, if you have eliminated most processed foods from your diet and are eating nearly all whole, home prepared snacks and meals at home, then cooking with chicken fat poses no problem whatsoever.
+The reason?
+There aren’t an excessive amount of polyunsaturated fats in your diet already.

 I hope this post has not put anyone off chicken fat!
 That was certainly not the intention.
-This wonderful traditional fat is fabulous to include in the diet, however, the caveat is the rather high polyunsaturated content that many are not aware of and they really need to be.
+This wonderful traditional fat is fabulous to include in the diet.
+However, the caveat is the rather high polyunsaturated content that is not common knowledge for many people.

 I hope this post has instead motivated you to further reduce you family’s use of any remaining processed foods.
 This way, the budget friendly convenience of chicken fat that you can simply peel off the top of a jar of chilled homemade chicken stock can be fully implemented in your kitchen without the risk of it harming your health.